Bangladesh Railway Class 2900: Technical details

 Bangladesh Railway Class 2900 is a 1500 hp locomotive.
 The Electro Motive Division export model of this locomotive is GT18L-2.
 The wheel arrangement of this locomotive is A1A-A1A.
 This locomotive can speed up to 107 km/h with passenger trains.
 Class 2900 locomotives have a similar specification to Bangladesh Railway Class 2600 locomotives.

 Bangladesh Railway specification of this locomotive is 'M.E.I -15'.
 Here - M stands for meter-gauge, E Stands for diesel electric, I stands for Hyundai Rotem and 15 stands for locomotive horsepower (x100).

 Usage

 The Class 2900 locomotive can be used both for passenger services and freight services.
 It is highly recommended for prominent Bangladeshi trains like Subarna Express, Sonarbangla Express, Parabat Express etc. Long-distance trains like Lalmoni Express always run with Class 2900 locomotives.

+The Class 2900 locomotive can be used both for passenger services and freight services.
+It is highly recommended for prominent Bangladeshi trains like Subarna Express, Sonarbangla Express, Parabat Express etc. Long-distance trains like Lalmoni Express always run with Class 2900 locomotives.

 The Class 2900 locomotive is considered efficient for freight services as well.
 It pulls containers, oil tankers and other departmental freight trains regularly across the country.